Project Reports

 Arizona State University

-Chad Deets serves as Metadata Librarian for Specialized Collections at Arizona State University.
+Chad Deets serves as a Metadata Librarian at Arizona State University.
 He supports accurate description and discovery of information within the university’s institutional repositories and specialized print collections.
-Chad previously held positions working with government documents collections.
-He earned a Master of Library and Information Science from San Jose State University and Bachelor of Arts degrees in History and Political Science from Arizona State University.
+Chad previously held positions working with government document collections.
+He earned a Master of Library and Information Science from San Jose State University and a Bachelor of Arts degree in History and Political Science from Arizona State University.

 • Deirdre Kirmis